d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

 Machine Learning Cycle

-* We want to Clean and Prepare Out Data
+* We want to Clean and Prepare Our Data
 * First, we must understand our data

 Data prep